Beattie well tanks: Tartar class

 Six locomotives (nos.
 2, 12, 13, 17, 18, 33) built by Sharp Brothers (works numbers 689–694) and delivered in May–July 1852.
 These were of the 2-2-2WT wheel arrangement, having a wheelbase of 14 foot 9 inch, driving wheels of 6 foot 0+1/2 inch diameter, leading and trailing wheels of 3 foot 8 inch diameter, and cylinders measuring 14+1/4 × 20 inch mounted outside the frames.
+The valves were above the cylinders, and the valve gear was inside the frames, driving the valves via rocking shafts.
 The main frames were positioned inside the wheels, but an additional set of outside frames supported the trailing axle, and the leading axle also had outside bearings attached to springs below the slide bars.
 The boiler had a grate area of 9.2 sqft, a heating surface totalling 781 sqft and worked at a pressure of 120 lbf/in2.
 The well tanks held 478 impgal of water, and the bunker held 10 long cwt of coke.
 The weight was 26.4 long ton in working order.

 When new, they were used on the London suburban services, but by mid-1860 had moved west – three were used in the Exeter area, two on the Seaton branch line, and one on the Chard branch line.
 Later on, some were used on the Lymington branch line, but by the end of 1867 all were on the Exmouth branch.
 No. 18 was withdrawn in 1871, and the others followed at intervals unlil the last one, no. 17, was withdrawn in 1874.